rabbitmq/rabbitmq-website/site/jms-client.md

 </pre>

 This is no different from any other JMS client.

+The `JmsTemplate` uses a temporary reply-to destination, so the call to `connectionFactory.setDeclareReplyToDestination(false)` on the RPC server side is necessary, just like with regular JMS.

 RPC with direct reply-to
 must be implemented with a `SessionCallback`, as the reply destination